 We have developed a powerful toolkit of new measurements - Figures of Merit for imaging systems that combine sharpness and noise - that are especially applicable to Object Recognition, Machine Vision, and Artificial Intelligence systems.
-The key measurement is information capacity, which can be used to predict camera performance for MV/AI systems.
-We have additional metrics related to specific tasks, most importantly object and edge detection, and are potentially useful for designing ISP filters that optimize OR/MV/AI system performance.
+The key measurement is information capacity, which can be used to predict a camera's potential performance for MV/AI systems.
+We have developed additional metrics related to specific tasks, most importantly object and edge detection, that are potentially useful for designing ISP filters that optimize OR/MV/AI system performance.